kevinschweikert/flight_tracker/presentation.md

 ## Event Stream

+All events belonging to a specific aggregate

+## Event Store

-The data storage for all events
+The data storage for all events.

 ---